 Why buy second hand stuff?

+Well, many a time, it happens that the gear you are looking for is a bit beyond your stretched budget.
+That is when we think of acquiring second-hand equipment.
 Is it a good idea?
-Well my answer would definitely be a YES!
+Well, my answer would definitely be a YES!
 Most of my photography gear is second hand and till now I did not have any bad experience.
-I’m always lucky you know 🙂
+I’m always lucky you know :)

 Following are some of the things I keep in mind while buying an used equipment.